 Every citizen of Slovenia who has reached the age of 18 and has not been deprived of their contractual capacity by the day of the election has the right to vote and to be elected as a member of the National Council (Article 2).
-National Council members are not elected on the basis of general suffrage but of special suffrage, which is determined by law for each interest group and requires membership of a specific interest group or local community.
+National Council members are not elected on the basis of general suffrage but of special suffrage, which is determined by law for each interest group and requires membership in a specific interest group or local community.

 - For representatives of employers, employees, farmers, crafts and trades, independent professions and non-commercial activities (functional interests), this right is held by people who perform or are employed in a relevant activity in Slovenia.
 Non-nationals who perform or are employed in a relevant activity in Slovenia elect members of the National Council from these interest groups under the same conditions as Slovenian citizens.
 However, they do not have a right to be elected to the National Council themselves;